mkeeter/ao-guile-repl/README.md

 ## Notice
-This branch is deprecated; future development will take place on `master`.
+This implementation is deprecated; future development will take place [here](https://github.com/mkeeter/ao).

 ## About
 See the TURTLE of enormous girth!